Columbia ISA Audio Video

 Dolby Pro Logic, Pro Logic II, and Pro Logic IIx are the analog home-theater surround-sound standard.
 Receivers that support it can take a Dolby-encoded two-channel stereo source from your TV, DVD player, or hi-fi VCR and output them to four to six speakers--three in front, and one to three in back.
 Power for Dolby Pro Logic models is typically 60 to 150 watts per channel.

-Dolby Digital is currently the prevailing digital surround-sound standard, a Dolby Digital 5.1 receiver has a built-in decoder for six-channel audio capability--front left and right, front center, two rear, and a powered subwoofer for low-frequency effects (LFE), or bass (that?s where the ?.1? comes in).
-Dolby Digital is the sound format for most DVDs, HDTV, digital cable TV, and some satellite-TV broadcasts.
-Newer versions of Dolby Digital, 6.1 and 7.1, add one or two rear channels for a total of seven-channel and eight-channel sound, respectively.
+Dolby Digital is currently the prevailing digital surround-sound standard, a Dolby Digital 5.1 receiver has a built-in decoder for six-channel audio capability--front left and right, front center, two rear, and a powered subwoofer for low-frequency effects (LFE), or bass (that's where the .1 comes in).

 A rival to Dolby Digital 5.1, Digital Theater Systems or DTS also offers six channels.
-It?s a less common form of digital surround sound that is used in some movie tracks.
+It's a less common form of digital surround sound that is used in some movie tracks.
 Both DTS and Dolby Digital are often found on the same receivers.
 Power for DTS models is typically 75 to 150 watts per channel.

 THX-certified.
 The high-end receivers that meet this quality standard include full support for Dolby Pro Logic, Dolby Digital, and DTS.
 THX Select is the standard for components designed for small and average-sized rooms; THX Ultra is for larger rooms.
 Power for THX models is typically 100 to 170 watts per channel.